-Indiana Pacers: Three Takeaways From Game 5 Vs. Cavaliers [Opinion]
+Indiana Pacers: Three Takeaways From Game 5 Against The Cavaliers [Opinion]

 The Pressure Is Getting to Victor Oladipo

-Unfortunately for the Pacers, Oladipo is allowing the pressure to get to him and it is affecting his play in a big way.
+Unfortunately for the Pacers, Oladipo is allowing the pressure to get to him and it’s affecting his play in a big way.
 He has struggled ever since Game 1 and has shot his team out of a couple games this series.
 Oladipo has to get things going again if Indiana wants to have any chance of coming back in this series.

 Domantas Sabonis Is a Special Talent

-Indiana may have originally looked at Sabonis as a solid throw-in in the Paul George trade, but he has quickly made it clear that he is a special talent.
+Indiana may have originally looked at Sabonis as a solid throw-in for the Paul George trade, but he has quickly made it clear that he is a special talent.
 After scoring 22 points last night against the Cavaliers, even more excitement is surrounding Sabonis.
 The fans in Indiana know basketball and they know that Sabonis is going to be a huge piece of their future for years to come.